 4.1.28 Outbound reefers received in the terminal shall be plugged-in in Terminal Operator reefer facility only if they are declared/pre-advised properly.

-4.1.29 For billing purposes, all outbound live reefers plugged-in requiring payment shall be charged to the “Carrier”, with “Carrier” defined as the shipping line owner of the loading vessel/vessel visit.
+4.1.29 For billing purposes, all outbound live reefers plugged-in shall be charged to the Shipper.

 4.1.30 All requests for transfer, hustling, and other shifting activities outside normal cargo handling shall be subject to extra service fee as determined by the Terminal Operator through Extra Service Form and will only be accommodated if timing and other operational requirements are complied with.